Michigan Occupational Safety and Health Administration

-The Michigan Occupational Safety and Health Administration (MIOSHA) is a state government agency that regulates workplace safety and health in the U.S. state of Michigan.
-Michigan OSHA is an agency within the Michigan Department of Licensing and Regulatory Affairs, and operates under a formal state-plan agreement with the Occupational Safety and Health Administration (OSHA).
+The Michigan Occupational Safety and Health Administration (MIOSHA) is a bureau of the Michigan Department of Labor and Economic Opportunity within the Michigan state government, responsible for regulating workplace safety and health in the state.
+It operates under a formal state-plan agreement with the federal Occupational Safety and Health Administration (OSHA).

 MIOSHA is responsible for assuring safe and healthful working conditions for working men and women in Michigan.
 The agency administers the MIOSH Act, Act 154 of 1974, as amended.
 Safe and healthy work environments are achieved through a combination of enforcement, outreach, and collaborative partnerships.
 Also, the agency licenses asbestos contractors and certifies asbestos workers.
 The agency administers the MIOSHA program through an organization composed of the Construction Safety and Health Division, the General Industry Safety and Health Division, the Consultation Education and Training Division, the MIOSHA Appeals Division, the Management and Technical Services Division, and program administration.

 MIOSHA applies to all public and private sector places of employment in the state, with the exception of federal employees, the United States Postal Service, domestic employment, maritime, and mining, which are subject to the federal OSHA jurisdiction.